Fatima Masumeh Shrine: Early

 The style of Fatima Masumeh's Shrine has developed over many centuries.
 At first, her tomb was covered with a bamboo canopy.
 Fifty years later, this was replaced by a more durable domed building, at the request of the daughter of Imam Muhammad at-Taqī, Sayyida Zaynab.
 The family of Sayyida Zainab later added a further two domes to the Shrine.
-These architectural projects marked the beginning of female patronage of the tomb of Fatima Masumeh.